Michael Austin Lucas, RA

 Following his Master of Architecture degree at Morgan State in Baltimore, his career has focused on teaching.
 He has taught at Cal Poly since 1997.
 His classes have included Thesis Design Lab and Research Seminar [1998-2010], Universal Design/Architecture and the Body, and Native American Architecture and Place, which is cross-listed with the Ethnic Studies Department.
 He received the Cal Poly Distinguished Teacher Award in 2008, the first professor from the College of Architecture and Environmental Design to be so honored in almost twenty years.
 In 2009 he was asked to restructure the Beginning Design sequence that he coordinated 2009-13.

 He served as CAED Associate Dean for Academic Affairs 2014-2017, and twice as Associate Department Head.
-As Faculty Emeritus, he will continue on campus Fall and Winter quarters through 2022, teaching EDES 123, ARCH/ES 326 Native American Architecture and Place, and in Fall 2018, Second Year Design.
+As Faculty Emeritus, he will continue on campus through 2022, teaching EDES 123, ARCH/ES 326 Native American Architecture and Place, and Second Year Design.

 He resides in the coastal town of Morro Bay, where in 2021 he concludes a position of Planning Commissioner for 12 of the last 16 years.

 M. Arch, Morgan State University, Baltimore, MD